sveetch/djangocodemirror/README.rst

 ..
 NOTE:: If you directly use the plugin, you will have to load yourself all needed
           libaries, see `Fields medias`_ for a details of these.

+..
+WARNING:: Previous versions (<0.7.2) was automatically loading the Javascript init
+             for the field.
+This is not the default behavior anymore.
+You should see the ``embed_settings`` widget attribute to enable this behavior.
+Else you will use the default behavior and manually load the needed Javascript using the given `Template tags`_.

 CodeMirrorWidget
 ****************